Five Thugs Jailed Over Stoke-On-Trent Mayhem

-• Jarrod Hollinshead, 26, of no fixed address, was sentenced to 36 months for affray.
+• Jarrod Hollinshead, 26, no fixed address – 36 months for affray.

-• Andrew Townley, 45, of Hanley, was sentenced to 34 months for violent disorder and assaulting an emergency worker.
+• Andrew Townley, 45, Hanley – 34 months for violent disorder and assaulting an emergency worker.

-• Ashley Morris, 31, of Newcastle-under-Lyme, was sentenced to 30 months for violent disorder.
+• Ashley Morris, 31, Newcastle-under-Lyme – 30 months for violent disorder.

-• Morris was seen on CCTV launching bricks and other missiles at officers and members of the public.
-He repeatedly attempted to break through the police lines and incite further violence.
+• Morris lobbed bricks and other missiles at officers and bystanders, repeatedly trying to break police lines, all captured on CCTV.

-• Grocott was also captured on video throwing missiles and shouting aggressively at officers.
-He was arrested after being identified from evidence at the scene.
+• Grocott also filmed throwing missiles and shouting aggressively at officers before being arrested.

-Assistant Chief Constable Stuart Ellison of Staffordshire Police said, “Those involved in the senseless acts we’ve seen in Stoke-on-Trent and Tamworth are being identified every day and brought before the courts.
-More and more offenders will be sent to prison as our detectives continue to work tirelessly to review all the evidence we have.”
+Assistant Chief Constable Stuart Ellison of Staffordshire Police said, “Those involved in these senseless acts are being identified and sent before the courts.
+More offenders will face prison as detectives tirelessly review evidence.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.